cashoefman/Squariz/README.md

 Setup a new application on FourSquare, this application will be used to retrieve your friends latest checkin information.
-If you don't have one yet you can set up a FourSquare developers account at [Here](https://developer.foursquare.com/)
+If you don't have one yet you can set up a FourSquare developers account [Here](https://developer.foursquare.com/)

 When setting up the application you will be asked for a "Download/welcome URL" enter http://XXXXX.phpfogapp.com/ and for a "Call back URL" enter